MicrosoftDocs/edge-developer/microsoft-edge/webview2/code-samples-links.md

 <!-- ====================================================================== -->
 ## Apps in the WebView2Samples.sln file

-The `WebView2Samples` repo includes comprehensive-API, platform-specific sample projects, for Win32, WPF, WinForms, and WinUI.
+The `WebView2Samples` repo includes samples that demonstrate the WebView2 control and the WebView2 API, for Win32, WPF, WinForms, and WinUI.
 These samples are hybrid applications that use the Microsoft Edge WebView2 control.

 1. In a separate window or tab, see [WebView2Samples repo (README page)](https://github.com/MicrosoftEdge/WebView2Samples).